cnr-isti-vclab/vcglib/apps/metro/readme.txt

   -G         Use a static Uniform Grid as Search Structure (default) -A         Use an Axis Aligned Bounding Box Tree as Search Structure -H         Use an Hashed Uniform Grid as Search Structure

+The -C option is useful for creating a set of meshes with a coherent coloring scheme.
+It sets how the errors are mapped into color according to the following formula, let e be the error and ColorRamp be a R->RGB function mapping 0..1 values into a smooth RedYellowGreenCyanBlue ramp:

+			e=Clamp(e,min,max);
+			VertexColor = ColorRamp( (e-min)/(max-min) );